 Full service brokers vs discount brokers: Which one to choose?

 Hello Investors.
-Welcome to the day 10 on my ’30 days 30 posts’ challenge.
-Today we are going to talk about one of the hottest topic in the investing world- Full service broker vs discount broker: Which one to choose?
+Today we are going to discuss one of the hottest topic in the investing world- Full service broker vs discount broker: Which one to choose?

 Before moving forward, let us first understand stockbroker.